INVITATION FOR APPLICATIONS 2023

 Presentation of the La Borne Artist in Residence Scheme

 La Borne is world-renowned for its high-temperature wood-fired stoneware.
 From the 17th century onwards, production of utilitarian pieces developed, reaching its zenith at the end of the 19th century.
-From the 1940s onwards, the arrival of ceramic artists from a wide range of backgrounds renewed the output of La Borne.
-In the continuation of the revival that La Borne has experienced, the Residences project is intended to promote the sharing of knowledge, experience and techniques, in order to rethink existing categories and traditional hierarchies, particularly between art, design and crafts.
-It enables artists from all walks of life to be invited to collaborate with La Borne’s ceramic artists, with the aim of developing projects to co-produce works.
-The aim of the residency is partially to stimulate new experiments in the medium of ceramics and to reinvest an existing cultural heritage: a human legacy represented by artistic work, as well as a historical legacy, from popular art forms to the production of sculptures and/or domestic objects.
+From the 1940s onwards, the arrival of ceramists from a wide range of backgrounds renewed the output of La Borne.
+In the continuation of the revival that La Borne has experienced, the Residences project is intended to promote the sharing of knowledge, experience and techniques.
+It enables artists from all walks of life to be invited to collaborate with La Borne’s ceramists, with the aim of developing projects.
+The aim of the residency is partially to stimulate new experiments in the medium of ceramics and to reinvest an existing cultural heritage: a human legacy represented by artistic and ceramic work, as well as a historical legacy, from popular art forms to the production of sculptures and/or domestic objects found in particular in the collections of the Museum of La Borne.

 Project – the stages of the residency